jMetal/jMetalPy/README.md

 ---

 # Last changes (July 4th 2017)
+* The algorithm [NSGA-II](https://github.com/jMetal/jMetalPy/blob/master/jmetal/algorithm/multiobjective/nsgaii.py) has been implemented
+* Examples of configuring and running all the included algorithms are located in the [jmetal.runner](https://github.com/jMetal/jMetalPy/tree/master/jmetal/runner) package.

+# Last changes (June 1st 2017)
 * The package organization has been simplified to make it more "Python-ish".
 The former oarganization was a clone of the original Java-based jMetal project.
-* The [`EvolutionaryAlgorithm`](https://github.com/jMetal/jMetalPy/blob/master/jmetal/core/algorithm.py) class interits from `threading.Thread`, the any evolutionary algorithm can run as a thread.
-This class also contains an `Observable` field, so observer entities can register and will notified with algorithm information.
+* The [`EvolutionaryAlgorithm`](https://github.com/jMetal/jMetalPy/blob/master/jmetal/core/algorithm.py) class interits from `threading.Thread`, so any evolutionary algorithm can run as a thread.
+This class also contains an `Observable` field, allowing observer entities to register to be notified with algorithm information.
-* [Four examples](https://github.com/jMetal/jMetalPy/blob/master/jmetal/core/algorithm.py) of configuring and running three different single-objective algorithms are provided.
+* [Four examples](https://github.com/jMetal/jMetalPy/tree/master/jmetal/runner) of configuring and running three different single-objective algorithms are provided.

 # Current status (July 4th 2017)
 The current implementation contains the following features: